 Breakthrough Generation Fellows have produced research and reports covered in the New York Times, Washington Post, and Time magazine.
-Above, Fellows from the class of 2010 on a weekend retreat in Humboldt County.
+Above, Generation fellows past and present at the 2013 Breakthrough Dialogue.

 Generation is Breakthrough Institute’s young leaders initiative, founded in 2007 to foster the development of a new generation of thinkers and writers capable of finding pragmatic new solutions to today’s greatest challenges in the areas of energy, economy, and environment.

 Every summer from June to August, Generation offers a small number of paid, highly competitive, ten-week fellowships to recent college graduates and postgraduates from around the world.